Williamreay/Schizophrenia_cross_disorder_scripts/README.md

 # Schizophrenia_cross_disorder_scripts
-The scripts herein describe the commands utilised for the analyses and figures described in Reay &amp; Cairns 2019: Pairwise common variant meta-analyses of schizophrenia with other psychiatric disorders reveals shared and distinct gene and gene-set associations
+The scripts herein detail the commands utilised for the analyses and figures described in Reay &amp; Cairns 2019: Pairwise common variant meta-analyses of schizophrenia with other psychiatric disorders reveals shared and distinct gene and gene-set associations

 The sample scripts are as follows: